Blubberkins/COMP1531-Flockr-App/assumptions.md

 * Space bars are considered characters for password length.
 * First and last name contain no spaces may contain symbols such as !@#$%^&*(
 * Registering will login the user.
+* The token returned from auth_register and auth_login will be the same as the user email.

 ## Channel
 * The channel_details function returns a dictionary